jbaker12/hft_simulation/presentation.md

 ---
 marp: true
-theme: default # Or choose a different theme like uncover, gaia, etc.
+theme: gaia # Or choose a different theme like uncover, gaia, etc.
 paginate: true
 ---